MAE776569/Guestbook/README.md

 # Guestbook

-Geustbook is **MERN stack** application that allow users write, and reply to messages.
+Guestbook is a **MERN stack** application that allows users to write, and reply to messages.

 ## Features